How to Change Spectrum WiFi Name and Password

 Wi-Fi connection issues after changing the name or password:

-After changing your Wi-Fi name or password, you may need to reconnect your devices to the updated network.
-Ensure you have entered the new wireless name and password correctly on your devices.
+After changing your Spectrum WiFi password or name, you need to reconnect your devices to the network.
+Ensure you are connecting to the new wireless name and using correct password.
 If you still cannot connect, try restarting your devices and router/modem.

 Unable to change settings via My Spectrum App:

 If you are unable to change your Wi-Fi settings using the app.
-First, ensure you have the latest My Spectrum version installed on your device.
+First, ensure you have the latest version of My Spectrum app installed on your device.
 Also, confirm that you are logged in to the correct Spectrum account.
 If the issue persists, try accessing the Spectrum.net web portal to change your settings or contact Spectrum customer support for assistance.

 Router/modem not responding after a factory reset: